getify/You-Dont-Know-JS/scope & closures/ch3.md

 console.log( bar ); // ReferenceError
 ```

 We can create an arbitrary block for `let` to bind to by simply including a `{ .. }` pair anywhere a statement is valid grammar.
-In this case, we've made an explicit block *inside* the if-statement, which may be easier as a whole block to move around later in refactoring, without affecting the position and semantics of the enclosing if-statment.
+In this case, we've made an explicit block *inside* the if-statement, which may be easier as a whole block to move around later in refactoring, without affecting the position and semantics of the enclosing if-statement.

 **Note:** For another way to express explicit block scopes, see Appendix B.